Skip to content

 Scholarships

 You might be able to get a scholarship to help fund your studies.
-We award scholarships to students who can demonstrate excellent achievement, passion and dedication to their studies.
+We award scholarships to those who can demonstrate excellent achievement, passion and dedication to their studies.
+See which courses are eligible for scholarships.

 Alumni discount